iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.royalmail.app.droid___7.3.1/report.md

 > was messaged to say they would deliver on Saturday morning, waited in all day to find it wasn't even in the county on Saturday, got another message Sunday afternoon to say it was now in the county and would be delivered Monday. was on 24hr tracked parcel and should have been signed for. found it outside the front door.<br> :date: __2021-04-26 13:36:35__

-> problematic but eventually works<br> :date: __2021-04-25 14:33:37__

-> last parcel got delivered to wrong post office took me 48 hours track my parcel down cost to me<br> :date: __2021-04-23 18:24:50__

-> this version is quite buggy, but still does the job<br> :date: __2021-04-23 09:23:24__

-> Great service! dropped stars for not saving my details in the app, having to search for my address etc is getting tedious.
-Also for not saving payment details for an instant purchase.
-With these it would be such a quick process.
-Please also add international postage, that would be amazing - I'd never use another service with all these ticked!<br> :date: __2021-04-22 14:07:51__

 #### 2-star reviews